 Fig 13.
 Injection of LHRH drug under the skin

 For painful bone involvement, direct radiation to the bone or biphosphonate drug infusion eg. Zometa, can be given to halt further bony destruction.
 Because advanced prostate cancer causes excess pain and morbidity once it spreads to the bones, early detection is still the best way to prevent events.
 Because of advancements in medical therapies, men with advanced cancer can now living longer.
 However, the lifetime cost will be higher than treatment for organ-confined cancer.

-Prostate cancer is getting more common and causes excess morbidity and suffering when diagnosed late.
-Fortunately, there is a tumour marker, PSA which can detect the cancer in its early stages, and also serves as a surrogate marker for effectiveness of treatment and to any recurrence.
-The threshold for biopsy is 4 ng/dl and while majority of men with high PSA do not have prostate cancer.
+Prostate cancer is getting more common and causes excess morbidity when diagnosed late.
+Fortunately, there is a tumour marker, PSA which can detect the cancer in its early stages.
+PSA also serves as a surrogate marker for effectiveness of treatment and alert to any recurrence.
+The threshold for biopsy is 4 ng/dl but majority of men with high PSA do not have prostate cancer.
 Biopsy is recommended when the PSA is consistently high.
 This is normally done via the rectum.
 Prior to biopsy, a MRI can be done with the advantage of reducing the need for unnecessary biopsy as well as improving the accuracy rate through targeted biopsies.
 There is also the option of transperineal route to reduce the risk of infection associated with the rectal route.
 Upon confirmation of organ-confined cancer, surgery still gives the most reliable long-term survival, the gold-standard method being robotic prostatectomy.